 - a.
 All thoroughfares identified on the thoroughfare network figure (4.6) shall be interconnected and provide for all user connectivity. - b.
 All cross-access locations shall be in a reasonable location for functionality. - c.
 All new development and redevelopment, regardless of type and intensity, shall be designed to allow for vehicular, bicycle, and pedestrian cross access to adjacent uses and properties.
-The cross access stub-out shall be constructed to the property boundary with the initial site development or for multi-phased projects, the appropriate phase of the project, as determined by the Development Review Committee.
-During the design process, the county will strongly encourage coordination between adjacent property owners as to the location of cross-access. - d.
-If an adjacent property has already constructed the cross-access to the property line, then the development project shall complete the connection, providing for cross-connectivity. - e.
-Where an alley is present, parking shall be accessed through the alley. - f.
-The cross-access easement shall be in the form acceptable to the County Attorney and recorded in Public Records prior to the issuance of the 1st certificate of occupancy for the development project. - g.
+The cross access stub-out shall be constructed to the property boundary with the initial site development or, for multi-phased projects, the appropriate phase of the project as determined by the Development Review Committee.
+During the design process, the county will encourage coordination between adjacent property owners as to the location of cross-access. - d.
+If an adjacent property has already constructed the cross-access to the property line, or in proximity with intention to provide cross connectivity, then the newly proposed development/redevelopment project shall complete the connection and provide for pedestrian and vehicular cross-connectivity. - e.
+The cross-access easement shall be in the form acceptable to the County Attorney and recorded in Public Records prior to the issuance of the 1st certificate of occupancy for the development project. - f.
+Where an alley is present, parking shall be accessed through the alley. - g.
 For corner lots without alley-access, parking shall be accessed from the side or adjacent street. - h.
 The number of curb cuts should be limited to reinforce the continuity of the public realm.
 The following are curb cut limitations for thoroughfare classifications (see Section 4.9.5 for Thoroughfare Classification definitions and cross-sections): - i.
 For Boulevards, there shall not be more than one curb cut per 500 linear feet.
 Instead, access shall be provided via driveway from the parent tract, by alleys, or by rearage roads.
 On corner lots, access shall be from the side street. - ii.
 For Main Streets, there shall not be more than one curb cut per 300 linear feet.
 Instead, access shall be provided via driveway from the parent tract, by alleys, or by rearage roads. - iii.
 For Streets, there shall not be more than one curb cut per 200 linear feet.
-As streets are used within subdivisions, each single family home may have a driveway. - iv.
+As streets are used within residential subdivisions, each single family detached home may have a driveway. - iv.
 For Roads, there shall not be more than one curb cut per 200 linear feet when accessing commercial parcels.
 For residential uses, one driveway is permitted per parcel of land.
-It is encouraged that residential units are access by rear roads/allevs. - i.
+It is encouraged that residential units are accessed by rear roads/alleys. - i.
 Variances shall not be available for the provisions of section 4.9.3.